FOOD HOLIDAY: National Blueberry Popover Day and Cherry Popover Day

 Surprisingly, there is no National Popover Day, although plain popovers are divine—perhaps our favorite bread.

-Popovers are delicate, almost hollow “rolls” that majestically rise up over the tops of the pans they’re baked in, somewhat like a soufflé.
-Like a soufflé, they also collapse as they cool.They have outsides are crisp and brown, the interior soft and airy.
+Popovers are delicate, almost hollow “rolls” that majestically rise up over the tops of the pans they’re baked in (i.e., they pop over).

 Ingredients For 12 Popovers